 - And Many Other Substances

-During detox, which can last anywhere from a couple of days to several weeks, the body rids itself of drugs and/or alcohol.
-As the addictive substances leave the brain and body, symptoms of withdrawal may arise that can last longer than the actual detox process.
-Depending on the substance and how long drugs and alcohol have been used, the person’s withdrawal symptoms can range from mild to severe.
+Withdrawal can last anywhere from a couple of days to several weeks, as the body rids itself of drugs and/or alcohol.
+Depending on the substance and how long the individual has been using, withdrawal symptoms can range from mild to severe.

 Potential withdrawal symptoms include: